streamr-dev/streamr-client-java/README.md

 <a name="authentication"></a>
 ## Authentication
 To authenticate as a Streamr user, provide an `AuthenticationMethod` instance.
-We have two concrete classes that extend `AuthenticationMethod`:
+We have one concrete class that extend `AuthenticationMethod`:

 - `EthereumAuthenticationMethod(String ethereumPrivateKey)`
-- `ApiKeyAuthenticationMethod(String apiKey)` (deprecated and will be removed in the future)

 To authenticate with an Ethereum account, create an `EthereumAuthenticationMethod` instance and pass it to the `StreamrClient` constructor: